Most notices have a 30-day deadline — act fast

 Our Section 143(1) Notice Process

-Our Section 143(1) Notice process for Bengaluru Rural clients follows a clear, time-tested sequence.
-We've refined this over years of practice to balance thoroughness with efficiency — you get a high-quality outcome without unnecessary delays or back-and-forth:
+Our Section 143(1) Notice process for Bengaluru Rural clients follows a clear, time-tested sequence refined over years of practice:

 1. Intimation analysis — 1 day